Battle of Punta Gruesa: History

 On the morning of May 21, 1879, the lookout of Esmeralda spotted two ships coming from the north.
 These were the Peruvian Independencia and Huáscar.
-Condell noticed the Independencia was moving separated from the Huascar, realizing their plan was to close both chilean ships in the port and attack from the distance, so he ordered to run south to keep both peruvian forces divided.
-The Covadonga headed south while the Esmeralda keept the defense at the port, as it had engine problems making her difficult to maneuver.
+Condell noticed the Independencia was moving separated from the Huascar, realizing their plan was to close both Chilean ships in the port and attack from the distance, so he ordered to run south to keep both Peruvian forces divided.
+The Covadonga headed south while the Esmeralda kept the defense at the port, as it had engine problems making her difficult to maneuver.
 The battle had begun: Huáscar engaged Esmeralda and Independencia pursued Covadonga south.
-Many sources (peruvian mostly) say Condell attempted to escape the Iquique battle, but that can't be the case as the Covadonga had half the speed than the Independencia, making it unlikely for the Covadonga to escape to Antofagasta.
+Many sources (Peruvian mostly) say Condell attempted to escape the Iquique battle, but that can't be the case as the Covadonga had half the speed of the Independencia, making it unlikely for the Covadonga to escape to Antofagasta.

 Captain Carlos Condell of the Covadonga realized that the quicker but heavier Independencia had a deeper draft than his schooner, the reason why he decided to run south very close to the coast, risking to run his ship aground.
 With Independencia in pursuit, both ships exchanged fire.
 The Independencia's lack of trained gunners and the Covadonga's accurate sniper fire prolonged the chase for over three hours.
 Chilean-Mapuche sniper Juan Bravo was hailed after the battle for taking down numerous Peruvians.
-Captain More of the Independencia, tired because of the prolongued pursuit, lost his temper and patience, deciding to take a riskier approach and ram the Chilean ship.
+Captain More of the Independencia, tired because of the prolonged pursuit, lost his temper and patience, deciding to take a riskier approach and ram the Chilean ship.
 Constantly sounding the depth, he attempted to do so twice, only to have to call off the attack when approaching the shallows.
 Close to Punta Gruesa, a shallow cove, Covadonga scraped and barely cleared a reef.
 The Independencia, attempting to ram for a third time, struck the obstacle and immediately took on water while listing to starboard.
 The Covadonga then turned around and opened fire, while Independencias crew returned fire and tried to float her off the reef.